Careers & Higher Education

 First thoughts about the future

-Girls are first invited to consider their future as far down the School as L4, aged 12 or 13, as they explore different careers through various activities.
+Girls are first invited to consider their future as far down the School as Year 8, aged 12 or 13, as they explore different careers through various activities.
 As they get older, we help them further explore the possibilities and options for them, looking at CVs, practicing interview technique and learning more about the realities and requirements of different careers.
-Additional bespoke services are offered as the girls become clearer about their strengths and weaknesses and where they see themselves after Headington.
+Additional bespoke services are offered as the girls become clearer about their strengths and weaknesses and where they see themselves after Headington Rye Oxford.

 Tailored Support